acl-org/arr-dc-website/_pages/faq.md

 ### How can authors donate their data to ARR-DC?

-Authors can sigh the license transfer agreement when they submit a paper in OpenReview.
+Authors can sign the license transfer agreement when they submit a paper in OpenReview.
 The license agreement is available at the bottom of the submission form.